Project Background

 There are nine property owners in the alley with over 20 tenants.

 Prior to the project, there were over 20 dumpsters lining most of the walls in the alley, with 11 separate contracts for service among a handful of different providers.
-Through a single contract with GFL, all property owners are now provided trash and recycling through two compactors, as well as a single dumpster for the owners that opted into compost services.
+Through a single contract with Republic Services (formerly GFL), all property owners are now provided trash and recycling through two compactors.
 Furthermore, six separate containers for oil recycling were consolidated into a single contract and location.

 The southern leg of the alley is available for vehicular access 24/7 due to the private parking garage in the center of the alley.
-New bollards are placed at the eastern and western entrances from 11 am to 8 pm daily.
-The Partnership worked with property owners and businesses to arrange for large deliveries and waste collection to occur outside of these hours or through use of the southern leg.
+New bollards are placed at the eastern and western entrances.
+The Partnership worked with property owners and businesses to arrange for large deliveries and waste collection to occur outside of high pedestrian traffic hours or through use of the southern leg.

 Businesses in the alley can make use of the public space by acquiring a revocable right of way or event permit from the city.